peterjc/galaxy_blast/workflows/blast_top_hit_species/README.rst

 7. Count the BLAST species names in this file.
 8. Sort the counts.

-Finally we would suggest visualising the sorted tally table as a Pie Chart.
+Finally we would suggest visualising the sorted tally table as a Pie Chart, as in the example below.

 Sample Data